Vatsal-Verma/Jenkins-stats-/README.md

 -Agents/ Minions
 	-Perform the build

+ -how to create a user on jenkins ? jenkins -> Manage jenkins -> Mange user -> create new user like so you can create a new user in jenkins easily.

  - how to create a job ?
 	- go to create new item:
  	- click on the type of project you need to create.